Vacancy Open to:

 University Preferred Qualifications:

 The BO role requires awareness of and sensitivity to the diversity within the College in terms of its students, faculty and staff, department and college-wide organizational cultures, and expansive range of degree, research and engaged- community and engaged-scholarship programs.
-S/he works in close collaboration with college leadership, and is expected to be well-positioned to assess, organize, justify, submit, and represent its resource needs to a critical-path of division and campus leadership partners.
+They work in close collaboration with college leadership, and are expected to be well-positioned to assess, organize, justify, submit, and represent its resource needs to a critical-path of division and campus leadership partners.

 The BO adeptly facilitates an “all funds, all resources” management approach to ensure student and faculty success through the optimization of resources.
-S/he provides current- and multi-year reports and information insights to advise leaders on actionable options that ensure sustainable program and operations.
-The BO is the staff lead for the cyclical budget call process and a range of ad hoc budget and personnel appointment and compensation requests submitted to or through the division of academic affairs.
-The BO helps weigh the resource needs for capacity-building infusions with those that are refinements to existing commitments.
-S/he serves an essential advising, communication, and implementation role during periods involving broader environment disruptions or directional changes that impact the University, College, or, program.
-Solutions often require a mix of short- and long-term budget planning solutions with implications for permanent or temporary funding/budget.
+They provide current and multi-year reports and information insights to advise leaders on actionable options that ensure sustainable program and operations.
+The BO is the staff lead for the cyclical budget call process and a range of ad hoc budget and personnel appointment and compensation requests.
+They serve an essential advising, communication, and implementation role during periods involving broader environment disruptions or directional changes that impact the University, College, or, program.

 The BO serves as the primary internal resource to interpret policies and procedures of the University and a host of authoritative entities — both internal and external —which direct or influence how campus and college leaders and teams navigate options, make decisions, and do business.
-S/he fields inquiries and researches solutions to complex challenges busy academic and staff leaders face.
+They field inquiries and research solutions to the complex challenges busy academic and staff leaders face.
 University compliance requirements and expectations align to a range of external sources that include the UNC System Office (SO), state and federal government offices, sponsored research and accreditation agencies, and corporate and individual donors.
 The BO oversees or coordinates activities associated with internal or external agency audits.

 The BO progressively innovates and standardizes the financial/budgeting, personnel and business administration work of the college in partnership with campus administrators and their teams.
-The BO interfaces with a variety of leaders and managers within the division Academic Affairs and in addition to other divisional and campus partners including Business Affairs, Advancement, Institutional Integrity, Research and Economic Development, and, OneIT, among others.
-S/he works in partnership with Academic Affairs Budget and Personnel (AABP) and the Office of the Provost and is a member of the division’s Business Officer Council.
-The BO provides essential stakeholder input associated with divisional and campus business process or systems improvement projects and broader change management initiatives to help ensure solutions are designed and implemented with the interests of the college in mind.
-The BO provides guidance and advice on a daily basis to departments and programs to make sure rules and regulations are followed.
+The BO interfaces with a variety of leaders and managers within the division Academic Affairs, in addition to other divisional and campus partners including Business Affairs, Advancement, Institutional Integrity, Research and Economic Development, and, OneIT.
+They work in partnership with Academic Affairs Budget and Personnel (AABP) and the Office of the Provost and are a member of the division’s Business Officer Council.

 In ever-increasing ways, the BO assists with the collection of information to coordinate or directly develop summary or status reports and justifications for the request of budget-or personnel-related resources or actions to submit to or through the division of academic affairs.
 Often, additional Chancellor or UNC System Office (SO) management review and approvals are required.

-It is necessary to communicate with a variety of offices in the University on behalf of the College and Dean, such as the Division of Academic Affairs, Financial Services, Research Services, Institutional Research, Office of Business Affairs, Human Resources, and Payroll.
+The BO develops written documents and/or reports with comprehensive and interpretative information that usually spans across functional areas to support data-informed decision making.
+In this position, it is necessary to communicate with a variety of offices in the University on behalf of the College and Dean, such as the Academic Affairs, Financial Services, Research Services, Institutional Research, Office of Business Affairs, Human Resources, and Payroll.
 The individual in this position is the primary resource for the College in understanding University, UNC system, state requirements related to budget and personnel, in addition to the requirements for fiscal management from a variety of foundations, and state and federal funding sources.
-As a result, it is necessary to work with a variety of individuals.
-A broad range of contacts from faculty, staff and students within the campus community are routine.
-On and off campus contacts are involved with providing statistical data in national surveys.
-Develops and keeps current SHRA Reference Manual online for administrative assistants in the College of Engineering.
-The manual consists of budget, personnel, etc. that is relevant for Administrative Assistants to perform duties.
-Conducts monthly meetings for administrative assistants.
-Topics include budgets, preparation of hiring temporaries, and any information that will assist them in preparing their jobs more effectively.
+In addition, it is necessary to work with a variety of individuals.

 The BO guides leaders and their teams to frequently review their monthly, quarterly, annual and multi-year revenue and expenses and remaining balances to understand their overall budgeting position.
-S/he develops internal guides and instructions, tools and services for modeling out various views and allocation changes that allow the department or college to practice responsive management in terms of assessing options, making decisions and directing the actions of budget staff.
+They establish and revise College procedures governing fiscal affairs, such as the Faculty Handbook, and develop internal guides and instructions, tools and services for modeling out various views and allocation changes that allow for responsive management in terms of assessing options, making decisions and directing the actions of budget staff.

-Additional budget management duties include: b) direct management of Dean’s Office budget and the oversight and coordination of departmental-level budgeting and cash, receipts, and fee management including daily accounting and frequent reconciliation; a) review and approval of college-wide purchasing and expense activity including salaries and wages, contracting related to purchased services, equipment, software, or leasing, subscriptions, telecommunications, and, supplies, etc., c) forecasting, reporting and analyses by fund type, department, and college-wide but also further organized by various combinations of primary cost centers to examine patterns, trends, and add context notes to understand opportunities for resource optimization; d) establishment of new or close out of inactive fund numbers; and, e) submission of fund- and systems-access actions to maintain role authority updates based on role changes, and separations, among others.
+Additional budget management duties include: a) review and approval of college-wide purchasing and expense activity including salaries and wages, contracting related to purchased services, equipment, software, or leasing, subscriptions, telecommunications, and, supplies, etc.; b) direct management of Dean’s Office budget and the oversight and coordination of departmental-level budgeting and cash, receipts, and fee management including daily accounting and frequent reconciliation; c) reporting and analyses by fund type, department, and college-wide but also further organized by various combinations of primary cost centers to examine patterns, trends, and add context notes to understand opportunities for resource optimization; and, d) establishment of new or close out of inactive fund numbers; and, e) submission of fund- and systems-access actions to maintain role authority updates based on role changes, and separations, among others.

-Personnel expenses represent ~75% of the division’s— and most colleges’ —total expenses.
-Therefore, the BO is required to have a command of and his/her ability to responsively advise others on the full range of position budgeting, accounting, weekly reconciliation, and frequent reporting.
+Personnel expenses represent ~75% of the division’s- and most colleges’ -total expenses.
+Therefore, the BO is required to have a command of and their ability to responsively advise others on the full range of position budgeting, accounting, weekly reconciliation, and frequent reporting.
 Position budget actions vary greatly based on employment type, appointment basis, length of employment, employee classification/title/rank, and the purpose, type, level, timing, and fund source, among other factors and policy governance.
 The BO works in close coordination with key college and campus offices regarding this broad set of personnel budgets and employment factors.
-Examples include: The Graduate School, Treasury Services, and Academic Affairs.
+Examples include: the college’s Research Office, the office of Grants and Contracts Administration (GCA) within Research and Economic Development (RED), the Graduate School, Treasury Services, and AABP.
 Other employee-related expenses can involve searches and relocation moves, faculty start-up, professorship operating funds, stipend pays for additional duties, and professional development and training, among others.

 HUMAN RESOURCES MANAGEMENT